sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/3_CN_Competitive_programming/3._RecursionX/1._BackTracking/0_index.md

 Created Monday 22 June 2020

 ## Lecture
-- Backtracking is an approach where we explore all possible paths.
+- Backtracking is an approach where we explore all possible paths efficiently.

 e.g There are 10 bags with some items.
 Print the name on the bag if a ball exists in the bag.